Certification of modular Galois representations: Certification of the computations

+\begin{rk} If $r$ is large, it may be better to determine the image of the Frobenius in $\GLFl/S_i$ inductively on $i=1,\cdots,r$, since this reduces the number of trials to perform from $2^r$ to $2r$.
+On the other hand, in practice $r$ is small (recall that $2^r < \ell$), so one may parallelise and treat all of the $2^r$ cases at once if one has enough cores to spare. \end{rk}

 \begin{rk} If we have some information about the trace or the determinant the image by $\rho$ of the Frobenius at $p$, we may make a partial prediction on which indexation is the correct one.
-However, since we do not know yet that the Galois-set $Z_r$ affords $\rho^{S_r}$, to be rigorous we must try out all the possibilities. \end{rk}
+However, we have not proved yet that the Galois-set $Z_r$ affords $\saint \rho^{S_r}$ and not another Galois representation, so to be rigorous we must try out all the possibilities. \end{rk}

-\begin{rk} If $r$ is large, it is better to determine the image of $\Phi$ in $\GLFl/S_i$ inductively on $i=1,\cdots,r$, since this reduces the number of checks to perform from $2^r$ to $2r$. \end{rk}

-Once we know the correct indexation, we may compute the Dokchitsers' resolvents $\Gamma_C(x)$ by using the roots of $F_r(x)$ in $L_{r,p}$.
-We can deduce archimedian bounds on the coefficients on these resolvents from a bound on the modulus of the complex roots of $F_r(x)$, so we can bound the $p$-adic precision which is necessary to compute the resolvents.
+Once we know the correct indexation of $\overline Z_{r}$, we may compute the Dokchitsers' resolvents $\Gamma_C(x)$ by lifting $p$-adically the roots into $Z_{r}$.
+Indeed, we can deduce a bound on the necessary $p$-adic precision from archimedian bounds as above.
 We thus get a completely proved output.

-\subsubsection{Certification of the representation}
+\subsection{Certification of the representation}

-We have now certified that the Galois action on $Z_r$ affords a Galois representation $\varrho^{S_r}$, for which we are able to compute the image of the Frobenius element at $v$ for almost every prime $v \in \N$ thanks to the resolvents $\Gamma_C(x)$.
-We will now explain how to certify that $\varrho^{S_r}$ is equivalent to $\rho^{S_r}$.
+Either by the geometric approach (section \ref{Galois_geom}) or by the group cohomology one (section \ref{Galois_cohom}), we have now certified that the Galois action on the set $Z_r$ of roots of $F_r(x)$ affords a quotient Galois representation $\rho^{S_r}$, for which we are able to compute the image of the Frobenius element at $v$ for almost every prime $v \in \N$ thanks to the Dokchitsers' resolvents $\Gamma_C(x)$.
+We are now going to explain how to certify that this representation $\rho^{S_r}$ is equivalent to the expected representation $\saint \rho^{S_r}$.

-By assumption, $\varrho^{S_r}$ and $\rho^{S_r}$ induce the same projective representation, so there exists a Galois character
+By assumption, $\rho^{S_r}$ and $\saint \rho^{S_r}$ induce the same projective representation, so there exists a Galois character